StasonMendelso/University.KhNURE..Net.Practice-5/README.md

 ### Running the application

-Run the application using the [Demo](Practice5/Demo.cs) class, where you can choose the number of task for executing by calling another method.
+Run the application using the [Demo](Practice5/Demo.cs) class, where you can run the main method with all subtasks simultaneously.

 ## Author